asamuzaK/withExEditorHost/README.md

 ### Upgrade

+Before upgrading a host, disable withExEditor installed in your browser.
-When upgrading the host, just overwrite the binary file etc.
+To upgrade, just overwrite binary files, that's all.
-It is not necessary to run the setup script again after the upgrade.
+There is no need to run the setup script again after the upgrade.
+Enable withExEditor after the upgrade.

 ***